Cooking with Mamma C

 • It will take about 20 minutes for the Instant Pot to preheat, after which you will likely see a "burn" signal."
 If you get the burn signal, press Cancel.
 Do an instant release of the steam by pressing the vent spout with a wooden spoon.
 When all the steam is released, open the lid and stir the sauce, making sure to scrape along the bottom of the pot.
 Replace the lid and seal it.
 Set the Instant Pot to pressure cook on high for 30 minutes (or however many minutes were remaining of the original 30-minute pressure cooking time).
 You should not get another burn signal, but if you do, repeat these steps.

-• When the braciole is done pressure cooking, do an instant release of the steam.
-Open the pot and serve the braciole and sauce with pasta, polenta or farro.
+• Serve the braciole and sauce with pasta, polenta or farro.
 It looks nicer to slice the braciole into rounds if you have company.
+Store leftover braciole and sauce in the refrigerator for up to four days or freeze them for up to three months.

 Notes